Diversity in early Christian theology: Montanism

 About 156, Montanus launched a ministry of prophecy, criticizing Christians as increasingly worldly and bishops as increasingly autocratic.
 Traveling in his native Anatolia, he and two women preached a return to primitive Christian simplicity, prophecy, celibacy, and asceticism.

 Tertullian, "having grown puritanical with age", embraced Montanism as a more outright application of Christ's teaching.
 Montanus's followers revered him as the Paraclete that Christ had promised, and he led his sect out into a field to meet the New Jerusalem.
 His sect spread across the Roman Empire, survived persecution, and relished martyrdom.
 The Church banned them as a heresy, and in the 6th century Justinian ordered the sect's extinction.

 The sect's ecstasy, speaking in tongues, and other details are similar to those found in modern Pentecostalism.

 Trinitarianism

 According to Bart Ehrman, trinitarianism was not taught by the historical Jesus and his apostles.
-In his view, trinitarinism was a response to various creeds which have been labeled as heresies; it was a result of theological disputes that took centuries.
+In his view, trinitarianism was a response to various creeds which have been labeled as heresies; it was a result of theological disputes that took centuries.
 On the other hand, according to the "New Religionsgeschichtliche Schule", c.q.
 "Early High Christology Club", which includes Martin Hengel, Larry Hurtado, N. T. Wright, and Richard Bauckham, the "incarnation Christology" or "high Christology" did not evolve over a longer time, but was a "big bang" of ideas which were already present at the start of Christianity, and took further shape in the first few decades of the church, as witnessed in the writings of Paul.
 Some 'Early High Christology' proponents scholars argue that this "high Christology" may go back to Jesus himself.